Snow-Okami/bolt_tutorial/chapter3.md

 }
 ```

-The is a standard C# class, it does **not** inherit from unitys `MonoBehaviour` class.
+This is a standard C# class, it does **not** inherit from unity's `MonoBehaviour` class.
 This is very important.
 It also contains two fields called `character` and `connection`.
-The `character` field will contain the instantiated object which represents the players character in the world.
-The `connection` field will contain the connection tho this player **if one exists**, this will be `null` on the server for the servers player object.
+The `character` field will contain the instantiated object which represents the player's character in the world.
+The `connection` field will contain the connection to this player **if one exists**, this will be `null` on the server for the servers player object.

 We are going to add two properties also, which lets us check if this is a client or a server player object without having to deal with the `connection` field directly.